petrspelos/common-issues/Discord.Net-Addons/BasicCommands/README.md

 To create a new module, you first want to make a new folder in your project.
 This can be named anything, however try stick to a naming convertion that will be easy to understand.

-- Common Names Are `Modules & Commamds`
+- Common Names Are `Modules & Commands`

 Once you have your new folder in your project you will want to create a new class inside it, name it something relevent to the type of commands you're making.
 I'm going to call this one `BasicCommandGuide`.
 Once you make the new class you should have something that looks like this.